Learning and Technology Resources

 Open stacks and immediate access to materials are common to all campuses.
 Books, periodicals, online databases, and media are selected primarily for support of the campus instructional programs, for personal intellectual growth, and the development of a cultural environment.
 Extensive access to online materials adds breadth and depth to the resources.
 All patrons may use networked workstations on campus to search a variety of online resources and the Internet.
-Access to electronic resources and campus library information is available on the library website.
+Access to electronic resources and campus library information is available at www.nvcc. edu/library.
 Students, faculty, and staff may also access subscription databases remotely through a proxy server.

 Staff members provide reference assistance and instruction in the use of resources both on-site and virtually to distance users.
 Through a reciprocal agreement, NOVA students, faculty, and staff have access to the library collections at George Mason University.